Meghalaya: Religion

 Meghalaya is one of three states in India to have a Christian majority.
 About 75% of the population practices Christianity, with Catholics, Presbyterians, Baptists, and Church of God the more common denominations.
 The religion of the people in Meghalaya is closely related to their ethnicity.
 Close to 90% of the Garo and nearly 80% of the Khasi are Christian, while more than 97% of the Hajong, 98.53% of the Koch, and 94.60% of the Rabha tribes are Hindus.
 A minority of Garo and Khasi are also Hindus mainly because of the influence of Hindu populations in Hindu majority villages.

-Hindus are the largest religious minority in Meghalaya with 11.52% of the total state's population as of 2011 census Hindus are concentrated mainly in West Garo Hills, East Khasi Hills and Ri-Bhoi with 19.11 per cent, 17.55 per cent and 11.96 per cent respectively.
+Hindus are the largest religious minority in Meghalaya with 11.52% of the total state's population as of the 2011 census.
+Hindus are concentrated mainly in West Garo Hills, East Khasi Hills and Ri-Bhoi with 19.11 per cent, 17.55 per cent and 11.96 per cent respectively.
 The Nartiang Durga Temple is a major Hindu temple in Meghalaya and it is one of the 51 Shakta pithas on Earth.

-Indigenous Faiths is followed by 8.7% of population.
+Indigenous Faiths are followed by 8.7% of population.
 The indigenous faiths of Meghalaya are Niamtre, followed by Jaintia people, Niam Khasi and Niam Tynrai, followed by Khasi tribe and Songsarek followed by the Garo people.

-Muslims constitute 4.39% of the population and are concentrated mainly in West Garo Hills, where they make up 16.60% of the population.